Installing A Solar Panel On A Motorhome

 In my last article I explained how I came about acquiring a 250w solar panel for the motorhome.
 After a year of trepidation I had considered many times having the panel installed by a professional, but the prices quoted were very high.

 I would point out that I am not a professional electrician and my work with electrical devices has been very limited.
-So this post is more of a “how I did” than a “how to do” tutorial.
+So this post is more of a “how I did” with the help of campingfunzone.com than a “how to do” tutorial.

 With the help of other blogs and videos I reckoned that I would be able to attempt to fit it myself.
 Once I learned that it was essentially a positive and negative wire from the solar panel which fed through the solar charge controller and then straight to the battery, I thought that the process couldn’t be that difficult to carry out, so decided to give it a go.